Background pattern

 • weakness

-Unknown frequency(cannot be estimated from available data):
+Frequency not known(cannot be estimated from the available data):

 • muscle pain (myalgia)

 The frequency of some side effects may vary depending on your condition.
-For example, certain side effects such as dizziness and reduction in kidney function were observed less frequently in adult patients treated for high blood pressure than in adult patients treated for heart failure or after a recent heart attack.
+For example, certain side effects such as dizziness and reduced kidney function were observed less frequently in adult patients treated for high blood pressure than in adult patients treated for heart failure or after a recent heart attack.

 Side effects in children and adolescents are similar to those observed in adults.

-Reporting side effects
+Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through theSpanish System for Pharmacovigilance of Medicines for Human Use (www.notificaRAM.es).
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist, even if it is possible that they are not listed in this leaflet.
+You can also report side effects directly through the Spanish Medicines Agency's online platform (www.notificaRAM.es).
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Conservation of Diován
+5. Storing Diován

-• Keep out of sight and reach of children.
+• Keep out of the sight and reach of children.

-• Medicines should not be disposed of through drains or in the trash.Deposit the packaging and medicines that you no longer need at theSIGREcollection pointof the pharmacy.
-In case of doubt, ask your pharmacist how to dispose of the packaging and medicines that you no longer need.
-By doing so, you will help protect the environment.
+• Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

 Composition ofDiován

-• The active ingredient is valsartán.
-Each film-coated tablet contains 320 mg of valsartán.
+• The active ingredient is valsartan.
+Each film-coated tablet contains 320 mg of valsartan.

 • The other components are microcrystalline cellulose, crospovidone type A, anhydrous colloidal silica, magnesium stearate.
 The tablet coating contains hypromellose, titanium dioxide (E 171), macrogol 8000, red iron oxide (E 172), yellow iron oxide (E 172), black iron oxide (E 172).

-Appearance of the product and contents of the package
+Appearance of the Product and Container Content

-The film-coated tablets of Diován 320 mg are dark greyish violet, oval, with beveled edges and a notch on one side.
-They have the mark “DC” on one side of the notch and “DC” on the other side of the notch and “NVR” on the opposite side of the tablet.The notch is only for splitting and facilitating swallowing, but not for dividing into equal doses.
+The film-coated tablets of Diován 320 mg are dark violet-gray, oval, with beveled edges and a score on one side.
+They have the mark “DC” on one side of the score and “DC” on the other side of the score and “NVR” on the opposite face of the tablet.
+The score is only to enable breaking and to facilitate swallowing, but not to divide into equal doses.

 The tablets are presented in blister packs with 7, 14, 28, 30, 56, 90 or 98 tablets and in calendar blister packs with 14, 28, 56, 98 and 280 tablets.
-Blister packs with 56x1, 98x1 or 280x1 tablets are also available.
+Also available are single-dose precut blister packs of 56x1, 98x1 or 280x1 tablets.

-Only some package sizes may be marketed.
+Only some pack sizes may be marketed.

 Marketing Authorization Holder